 - Supports and programs should be age-appropriate and inclusive;

-- Faith communities should be encouraged to build their capacity to support and welcome individuals with intellectual and/or developmental disabilities and their families, and should be assisted in such efforts;
+- Faith communities should be encouraged to build their capacity to support and welcome individuals with IDD and their families, and should be assisted in such efforts;

-- Self-advocates, families, advocacy organizations, service providers, and faith communities should work together to develop training and other resources on the inclusion and support of people with intellectual and/or developmental disabilities and their families; and
+- Self-advocates, families, advocacy organizations, service providers, and faith communities should work together to develop training and other resources on the inclusion and support of people with IDD and their families; and

-- People with intellectual and/or developmental disabilities bring their own unique spiritual gifts and benefits to spiritual and religious communities, just as people without disabilities do.
+- People with IDD bring their own unique spiritual gifts and benefits to spiritual and religious communities, just as people without disabilities do.

 Board of Directors, AAIDD